 If you have heard sounds of scratches at night coming from the attic or crawl space above your home, you understand the frustration.
 Noises in the form of squeaks, thumping, and even walking sounds.
-You know there is something in your attic, but how do you find out what it is and how to get rid of it?
+You know there is something in your attic, but how do you find out what it is?
+And if it turns out to be rats causing a disturbance, what's the best way to kill rats and effectively get rid of them?

 One clue to what makes those noises is the time of day it happens.
 If it’s primarily during the daytime, early morning or prior to sunset, you likely have a squirrel issue.

 Attic noise at night is likely some type of nocturnal animal, like rats or possibly a raccoon.
 Next, you must consider the location of the sounds.
 Is it coming from a wall or an area that is a tight space?
 This usually indicates a rodent problem, like mice or rats.

 What is the volume of the walking or thumping?
 A heavy sound indicates a larger animal, such as an opossum or raccoon.
 Hearing sounds that are light, quick, and scampering indicates squirrels, mice, and rats.
 This article will help you decipher what is in your attic or walls that is making scratching noises at night.